sftpplus/sftpplus-docs/src/doc_source/quick-start/local-manager.rst

 Introduction
 ------------

-The Local Configuration Manager (also known as Local Manager) is an embedded service for handling the configuration of SFTPPlus.
+The Web Manager is an embedded service for handling the configuration of SFTPPlus.
-It looks and behaves like a regular web application and works in any modern web browser.
+It looks and behaves like a regular web application and works with any modern web browser.

-The configuration options are detailed in the :doc:`Local Manager Configuration </configuration/local-manager>` page.
+The configuration options are detailed in the :doc:`Web Manager Configuration </configuration/local-manager>` page.

 ----

-Below is a screenshot of the Local Manager authentication page, notice that it is only available over **HTTPS**:
+Below is a screenshot of the Web Manager authentication page, notice that it is only available over **HTTPS**:

 ..  image:: /_static/operation/local-manager-login.png

 ----

-Local Manager comes with a default administration account with username `admin` and a password set during the configuration initialization.
+Web Manager comes with a default administration account with username `admin` and a password set during the configuration initialization.

-While using the Local Manager graphical user interface, you have access to integrated documentation, assistance, and validation which will guide you through the configuration process.
+While using the Web Manager graphical user interface, you have access to integrated documentation, assistance, and validation which will guide you through the configuration process.

-The following actions are available from within the Local Manager:
+The following actions are available from within the Web Manager:

 * View current server configuration.
 * Perform generic server configuration.
 * Configure logging services.
-* Configure the Local Manager itself.
+* Configure the Web Manager itself.
 * Add / remove / configure file transfer services with all supported protocols.
 * Add / remove / configure local manager services.